There is a deep ocean of Japanese comics, and all kinds of genres and stories exist, and in a trench somewhere is where the mangas of OP MCs lie.

 His life changes when a tiny talking monster flies into his mouth, instantly transforming him into a humanoid monster with superhuman strength.

-An interesting take on the kaiju trope, Kaiju No. 8 isn’t your typical monster manga.
-The aptly-named Kafka, being 32 years old and past his prime, appeals to an already unique blend of elements of a story that will hook you right from Chapter 1.
+A unique twist on the kaiju theme, Kaiju No. 8 is not your average monster comic.
+The character Kafka, who is 32 years old and past his best, adds to the already special mix of elements in a story that grabs you from the beginning.

 13. Re:Monster